OdetteRiosI/odetteriosi.github.io/_pages/cv.md

 * Graduate Excellence Fellowship Award 2023: Granted by the Medical Physics Unit, McGill University.
 * Graduate Excellence Fellowship Award 2022: Granted by the Medical Physics Unit, McGill University, to highly qualified students who are registering in the Medical Physics Graduate Program.
-* Dierential Fee Waiver for International Students Award: Granted by McGill University for the first academic year.
+* Dierential Fee Waiver for International Students Award: Granted by McGill University for the first academic year.
 It exempts students from international tuition supplements and allows them to have tuition fees equal to those of a Quebec resident student
 * Summer Physics Research Fellowship: Month stipend granted by the Department of Physics at the